Generate Beta Diversity Change Boxplot for Paired Samples

 A named list of ggplot objects visualizing beta diversity change.

-The list contains one plot for each distance metric specified in dist.name
+The list contains one plot for each distance metric specified in dist.name.

 Each plot shows boxplots of the beta diversity changes, with samples faceted by

-variables if provided.
+the group_var and strata_var variables if provided.

 See also

-for creating the distance object.
+mStat_calculate_beta_diversity for creating the distance object.

 Examples